iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 Sometimes the activities within Core Process one are completed before the actual project starts.
 - True

-Systems analysis is sometimes referred to as "understanding and specification.
+Systems analysis is sometimes referred to as understanding and specification.
 - True

 System design consists of activities to describe the solution to the problem